 Probiotics for Women and the Vaginal Microbiome

-Lactobacilli are the dominant bacteria in the vagina and help keep the vagina at the optimal pH level.
+Lactobacilli are the dominant bacteria7 in the vagina and help keep the vagina at the optimal pH level.
 Probiotics for women typically contain lactobacillus species and can be used orally or as vaginal probiotics (ask your doctor).

 My Women’s Probiotic is specifically designed to include probiotics for vaginal health, with strains like Lactobacillus acidophilus and Lactobaciullus rhamnosus, that help balance the vaginal microbiome and relieve itching, prevent recurrent infections, and support whole-body health.